utilitywarehouse/k8s-sidecar-injector/docs/sidecar-configuration-format.md

 # Sidecar Configuration Format

-Config is can be loaded from 2 sources:
+Config is loaded from YAML files in the directory specified by the `--config-directory` flag.
-* `--config-directory`: load all YAML configs that define a sidecar configuration
-* Kubernetes ConfigMaps: `--configmap-labels` and `--configmap-namespace` controls how the injector finds ConfigMaps to load sidecar configurations from

 A sidecar configuration looks like: